kercheval/GradleCMPlugin/README.md

 }
 ```

-To explicitly increment the version in a task through the project
+*Example 7* To explicitly increment the version in a task through the project
 variable (note the << is the same as using a doFirst closure)

 ```